Contact: Tom Kivett

 IFI uses proprietary algorithms and 50 years' experience analyzing U.S. Patent and Trademark Office (USPTO) data to compile the industry’s most accurate rankings.
 For more information, visit the company’s website at www.ificlaims.com.

 CLAIMS® is a registered trademark of IFI CLAIMS Patent Services.

 About IFI CLAIMS Patent Services/Fairview Research

-Headquartered in the U.S. in New Haven, Conn. with satellite offices in Munich, Germany, and Barcelona, Spain, IFI CLAIMS Patent Services is the preeminent producer of value-added patent databases and the innovative CLAIMS DIRECT platform and web service.
-From the most rigorous U.S. assignee name standardization process in the industry, to continual class code updates, and comprehensive indexing for chemical patents—IFI has built a solid reputation as a leader in patent databases worldwide including North America, Europe, and Asia.
-IFI CLAIMS is a division of Fairview Research, a provider of data-enrichment technology and services for information retrieval and analysis.
+IFI CLAIMS Patent Services, a division of Fairview Research, is the preeminent producer of value-added patent databases, the innovative CLAIMS DIRECT web service, and provider of the KMX Patent Analytics solution.
+From the most rigorous U.S. assignee name standardization process in the industry, to continual class code updates, and comprehensive indexing for chemical patents — IFI has built a solid reputation as a leader in patent databases.
+Fairview research (Madison, Conn., and Barcelona, Spain) is a provider of data enrichment technology and services for information retrieval and analysis.
 Founded in 2006, the company is skilled at making large-scale scientific and technical databases more searchable and helping to lower the cost of specialized research.
 For more information, visit www.ificlaims.com.